 - The Company Breached the Agreement: A company cannot enforce a contract that it has already breached.
 If your employer has breached any part of its employment agreement, then you can stop them in their tracks if they try to enforce the non-compete clause of the same agreement.

-- The Non-Compete Period is Too Long: Some non-compete agreements try to restrict executives for two years or more.
+- The Non-Compete Period is Too Long: How long does a non-compete last?
+Some non-compete agreements try to restrict executives for two years or more.
 Most courts will not enforce a non-compete period that is over a year.
 In some cases, courts will simply modify the agreement by reducing the non-compete period.

 - A Change in Circumstances: If your position has materially changed since you signed your non-compete agreement, then it might not be enforceable.
 For example, if you were promoted to a higher level and have increased responsibilities and duties, then the prior agreement is out of date and unenforceable.